just-the-docs/just-the-docs/peopleops/MAKING_DECISIONS.md

 Script:

-@channel there are a ton of things we can choose to work on internally (many in the Systems board in Trello).
-We want to find the ones that will move us towards accomplishng our mission fastest.
+@channel there are a ton of things we can choose to work on internally(many in the Systems board in Trello).
+We want to find the ones that will move us towards accomplishing our mission fastest.
 However, we can't do everything so here's a list.
-Your job is to make regular yellow ciricle emoticon to show how you feel about each, I will exemplify.
+Your job is to make regular yellow circle emoticon to show how you feel about each, I will exemplify.
 Also everyone please suggest the top thing you think we need to address that's NOT in this list.
-Put an emoticon under 9 then. :smile\_cat: or
-:smile: or :grin: or :simple\_smile:, in order of how much you support it, high to low.
+Put an emoticon under 9 then. :smile\_cat: or :smile: or :grin: or :simple\_smile:, in order of how much you support it, high to low.
 Or use any emote that fits, like :partyparrot: if you're so excited that you have to.
 Please react to max 5 of these.
 Please consider the items added by other team mates below this as well.
 (edited)

 Any items with 25% or more of the team supporting it should be moved into Trello "Company Design" Board requests for discussion on how to implement.
-Mention all those who voted for the item, in the card.
+Mention all those who voted for the item in the card.
 Add the "staff pick" label to the card.

 Items with 2 or more votes can be discussed briefly with the voters on how they'd approach it and have them articulate it better.
 If there's a quick fix, go ahead.